UAlbertaALTLab/dictionary-database/README.md

 2. Install the dependencies for this repo: `npm install`.
 This will also add the conversion scripts to the PATH (see next step).

-3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.json`.
+3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.ndjson`.

 4. You can also convert individual data sources by running the conversion scripts as modules.
 Each conversion script is located in `lib/convert.{ABBR}.js`, where `{ABBR}` stands for the abbreviation of the data source.
-Each module exports a function which takes two arguments: the path to the data source and optionally the path where you would like the converted data saved (this should have a `.json` extension).
+Each module exports a function which takes two arguments: the path to the data source and optionally the path where you would like the converted data saved (this should have a `.ndjson` extension).
 Each module returns an array of the converted entries as well.

 ## Tests